DennizGoren/SpotMicro/Simulations/README.md

 <img src="Docs/Front_Wrist_RearFirst.png" height="189"/><img src="Docs/Rear_Wrist_RearFirst.png" height="188"/><img src="Docs/Front_Elbow_Rearfirst.png" height="188"/><img src="Docs/Rear_Elbow_RearFirst.png" height="188"/>

 The peak in motor torque is 702 N-mm and witnessed in the wrists of the front legs of the robot.
 From these simulations it became clear that standing up with the rear legs first requires less torque from the motors.

 Next to the motion a study, a dynamical kinematics model was made with the help of a python script.
 This theoretical model will calculate the required torques based on two components: the force of gravity and the angular momentum of the servo motors.
 The model simulates the movement of the servomotors: it outputs the velocity and acceleration of the servomotors at their respective position and thus gives an insight in the requirements the motors.
+See the paper for a more thorough explanation of the model.
 The code of this model can be found in the Code folder.

 <img src="Docs/torque-02.png" height="300"/>